 - Children under 12 must be accompanied by a parent or guardian

 - It is preferable that mature minors (ages 13 – 16) be accompanied by a parent or guardian, but not required.

-Please inform us at least 24 hours prior to your appointment if you need to cancel or reschedule your appointment, to avoid a fee.
+Please inform us at least 2 hours prior to your appointment if you need to cancel or reschedule your appointment, to avoid a fee.
 This allows us to offer the appointment slot to other patients who may have a need for our care.
-The cancellation fee is the total cost of the booked appointment.
+The fee for less than 2 hours notice $30.

 No Show Policy

-Our time, as is yours, is very valuable and if you fail to show up for an appointment, a cancellation fee for the total cost of the booked appointment will apply.
+Our time, as is yours, is very valuable and if you fail to show up for an appointment, a cancellation fee of $30 will apply and is payable before your next appointment.